shannongross/shannongross.github.io/_posts/2019-09-05-data-science-policy-analysis.md

 Let's say you want to track the number of people who get sick over time.

+# High Dimensionality/Multivariate Analysis
+Many common methods of visualization become impractical after datasets exceed a 2-3 dimensions.
+Multidimensional visualization is an emerging topic - a great deal of ongoing work is attempting to improve existing methods.

+Things to keep in mind:
+- Difficult (but important) to come up with an appropriate palette
+    - Tip: use a very simple color palette (e.g. blue - white - red works well)
+    - Tip: map low values to cool colors and high values to warm colors to make visualization intuitive

+## Trivariate Plot options
+- Surface Plots (3D contour plots)
+  - often visually impressive, not that useful practically (hard to read numbers off them)
+- False Color Plots
+- Contour Plots

 # Hypothesis Testing
 Whenever we are doing statistics, we have the following:
 - a **population**, or the set of all possible outcomes